Full-Body Workouts: Quick Summary

 1. No Muscle is Left Behind

 You aren't focusing on one muscle group, which is great.
-Not only are you training all your muscle groups, but you are able to train them more frequently.
+Not only are you training all your muscle groups, but you can also train them more frequently.
 A lot of times, this can equate to more volume placed on each muscle group by the end of the week.

-If you know anything about building muscle, you know just how important volume is.
-To be short, volume is just the total amount of work you put on the muscle in a given amount of time.
-Increasing the volume you put on your muscles is ultimately how you build new muscle.
+If you know anything about building muscle, you know just how important training volume is.
+In short, volume is just the total amount of work you put on the muscle in a given amount of time.
+Increasing the volume you put on your muscles over time is ultimately how you build new muscle.

 2. They are Flexible and Efficient

-So really, they are great for people who need some more flexibility with their workouts.
+So really, they are great for people who need more flexibility with their workouts.

 3. They Are Great for Any Fitness Goal